csound/manual/README.md

 Visit http://pygments.org/download/ to learn how to install Pygments.

+To install Pygments, enter in Terminal `sudo easy_install pygments`.
+If you have an older version of pygments installed, you might get an error message that CsoundDocumentLexer was not found.
+If so, you can update your version of pygments using `sudo pip install pygments --upgrade`.

 ### On macOS

 The easiest way to install DocBook is probably through [Homebrew] (http://brew.sh).
 To install Homebrew, follow the instructions at [brew.sh] (http://brew.sh).
 Then, enter `brew install docbook` in a Terminal.

 To install Pygments, enter in Terminal `sudo easy_install pygments`.
-If you have and older version of pygments installed, you might get an error message that CsoundDocumentLexer was not found.
-If so, you can updated your version of pygments using `easy_install —upgrade pygments`.
+If you have an older version of pygments installed, you might get an error message that CsoundDocumentLexer was not found.
+If so, you can update your version of pygments using `easy_install —upgrade pygments`.

 Python and xsltproc are preinstalled on macOS.